-I'm never not craving pudding, so this recipe has come in handy on many occasions when I need a good ROI on dessert.
-This paleo chocolate pudding takes a few minutes to whizz together in a blender, then a bit of chilling time, and voila: healthy chocolate pudding made with a minimum of fuss and dishes.
+I'm never not craving creamy, dreamy pudding recipes, so this recipe has come in handy on many occasions when I need a good ROI on dessert.
+This paleo chocolate pudding takes a few minutes to whizz together in a blender, then a bit of chilling time, and voila: delicious chocolate pudding made with a minimum of fuss and dishes.

-This recipe is paleo, meaning it contains no dairy, refined sugar, or grains.
+This recipe is appropriate for a paleo diet, meaning it contains no dairy, refined sugar, or grains.
 It's also vegan, and can be nut-free, which makes it friendly to many dietary needs.
 See this post if you're looking for more decadent paleo dessert recipes.

 Tahini Chocolate Pudding – or not!

 Nut or seed butter forms the base of this pudding.
-I have a thing for tahini recipes (especially where chocolate is involved).
-Here, tahini lends a subtle sesame flavor.
+I especially love using tahini here, which lends a subtle sesame flavor.
 This combination has a similar vibe to chocolate and peanut butter, and it always reminds me of the marbled chocolate halva my mom used to buy for us when I was little.
 If you've never tried this combo before, you're in for a treat!

 Or you can use a different nut or seed butter – you do you!
 This recipe works just as well with any favorite creamy nut or seed butter, so use what you've got.
 I recently made a chocolate peanut butter pie with a variation of the recipe, and the combo was just as delicious.
 Suggestions below!